rsoetirto/rsoetirto/README.md

 ### My name is Rania Soetirto.
 Welcome to my GitHub! 👋
 ---

-M.S.
+I'm a current M.S.
 Business Analytics candidate at USC (2024)

+I just started my coding journey last year (2023), here is my coding journey.

+**Fun facts about me:**

+I'm both a Trojan and a Bruin

-B.A English and Professional Writing from UCLA (2022)
+I graduated with a B.A in English and Professional Writing from UCLA (2022)

 <img src="https://github.com/rsoetirto/rsoetirto/assets/109045573/174c6d01-e2da-4819-8418-5c588d61a041" width="250" heigh="400" />